jakeaglass/codini/README.md

 	- Expandable text -- see your code between two comments

 ##Getting Codini

+###Now Available as an easy Installer Package for OS X and Sublime Text 3!

 There are two components to a Condini setup: the server or host computer and the client.
 The server is where you're writing your code, so it's probably a PC.
 The latter device, the client, can be any computer that can access the web and will display your code completion suggestions and help you instantly navigate documentation, instantaneously updating as you code away on the host computer.

 ###Install Dependencies